 What is an F Distribution?

 The f value, or f statistic, is a random variable that can be used in an f test to compare two variances.
-The f value has an F distribution.
-The F distribution is used most often in Analysis of Variance (ANOVA/MANOVA) and is a ratio of two Chi-square distributions.
-Each F distribution has a specific degrees of freedom in the numerator Chi-square and in the denominator Chi-square.
+The f value has an f distribution.
+The f distribution is used most often in Analysis of Variance (ANOVA/MANOVA) and is a ratio of two Chi-square distributions.
+Each F distribution has a specific degrees of freedom in the numerator and in the denominator.
 The numerator degrees of freedom are always first, as changing the order of degrees of freedom changes the distribution; for example F(9,11) does not equal F(11,9)).

 What is the F Statistic Table Used for?

-When you have found the F value, you can compare it with a critical F value in the table.
+When you have found the F value, you can compare it with an f critical value in the table.
 If you use the alpha=.05 (5%), that means you are looking at the 95 percent confidence level.
 If your observed value of F is larger than the value in the F table, then you can reject the null hypothesis with 95 percent confidence that the variance between your two populations isn’t due to random chance.